-When you turn to Sweeney Merrigan Law, LLP to help, our lawyers will:
+When you turn to Sweeney Merrigan Law, LLP to help, our experienced lawyers will:

 Collectively, our Boston personal injury attorneys have over 100 years of experience fighting for families like yours.
 We’ve recovered millions in compensation for our injured clients over the years.
 To learn more about how we can help your family, call our law offices in Boston, Massachusetts to schedule a free case evaluation today.

 Unfortunately, that isn’t always the case.
 Studies estimate that as many as 5 million older Americans are abused in some way each year.
 The U.S. Department of Health and Human Services reported that more than 1,200 nursing home complaints were received between 2016 and 2018 in Massachusetts alone.